holzschu/lib-tex/README.md

 If you do not have access to the standard input, you will need to disable interactive mode:
 ```
-dllluatexmain(3, "lualatex", "--nonstopmode", "myFile.tex");
+dllluatexmain(3, "lualatex", "--interactionmode=nonstopmode", "myFile.tex");
 ```

 # Successive calls

-Because the TeX commands are in a library and not shell commands, variables that were allocated or set the first time remain allocated or set on the second launch.
-For this reason, the commands may break down entirely on the second call (and take the enclosing application with them).
-Use with caution.
-As of now, I think pdftex can be called several times, but not luatex.
+The TeX commands are in a library, not shell commands.
+On exit, variables are reset to their default values and memory is freed.
+This way, you can call the commands several times in a row.

+There may still be some side effects, but I can run several instances of pdftex and luatex.